Makeup Competition Rules & Regulations

 - Does the look push the boundaries in experimental or innovative?

 - How would this look apply in runway, fashion advertisement, beauty magazine or a specialized photo shoot to be monetized

 - Was this look achieved using professional quality cosmetics that are safe for the skin and your model?

 - How did the artist utilize their time and efficiency?

 - Color Matching

 - How was the skin prepped and taken care of prior to the makeup application?
-(The skin is the most basic element and needs to look natural and glowing, with softly groomed brows.)

 - Show what references or inspiration the bride or you chose for the makeup look created.